2024-25 Fall Classes

 Lab Fee: $10

-Lights, Camera, Action!
+Lights… Camera… Action!
 This class will inspire and encourage you to create images, to entertain, and to tell stories.
 We will explore all aspects of the creative process from idea to writing, planning, acting, lighting, sound, editing, and publishing.
-Taught without a preconceived idea of the content of the products; it is the process of creating and collaborating that is paramount.
+The collaborative process is very important.
 You will have the opportunity to fill multiple roles.
+Let’s create something unique!
 Collaborative, Infrequently Offered, Activity Level 1

 Writing for Laughs Workshop